-In addition to teaching at universities and colleges, I have worked with immigrants and refugees in the U.S. and in Germany, e.g., at the Literacy Council of Buncombe County in North Carolina or the “Initiativgesellschaft München” in Germany.
+In addition to teaching at universities and colleges, I have worked with immigrants and refugees in the U.S. and in Germany, e.g. at the Literacy Council of Buncombe County in North Carolina and the “Initiativgesellschaft München” in Germany.
 I have also been a mentor for first-generation students.

 I'm an Associate Fellow at the Hannah Arendt Center at Bard College, and a member of the OSUN Global Observatory on Academic Freedom and the German Studies Association.

 Interdisciplinary approach to "close-read" landscape through the narratives and interpretations it was shaped by;

 Introductory courses on "core literary texts" from various time periods and places, most recently at Bard College ("First Year Seminar").

 Introduction to ancient literature, art, and politics at UNC-Asheville.

 Courses on 19th, 20th c. and contemporary German literature, art, and politics.